giobel/PresentationCompDes18/dynamoNow.md

 center: false
 ---

+## DYNAMO
-## DYNAMO: WHERE WE ARE AND WHERE ARE WE GOING
+WHERE WE ARE AND WHERE ARE WE GOING

 note: